 "Brilliant tour that brought everything together"

-- ACE customers on the 2021 Pre-Raphaelites in Oxford tour led by Christopher Bourne
+- ACE customer on a previous Pre-Raphaelites in Oxford tour with Christopher Bourne

 From a base in Oxford, this tour places William Morris at the epicentre of Victorian art, taste and design, as we explore the ‘city of dreaming spires’ and the surrounding countryside.
 Key focal points will be Morris & Company, the Pre-Raphaelites and the Gothic Revival’s medievalist Victorian vision in and around Oxford.

 A highlight of our tour will be a special guided visit to Kelmscott Manor, the exquisite country retreat built in Cotswold stone that Morris described as “Heaven on Earth”.
 The Grade I listed manor is reopening in spring 2022 following major conservation and restoration works, funded by the National Lottery Heritage Fund, and we look forward to being amongst the first groups to visit after this project.
 Its evocative collections include furniture, original textiles, pictures, ceramics and metalwork, and it is surrounded by beautiful gardens, which were a source of inspiration to Morris.

 Within the city itself, a rich array of Pre-Raphaelite art can be discovered inside several famous colleges.
 We look forward to viewing the stained glass at Christ Church Cathedral and Harris Manchester College Chapel, as well as the sumptuous Victorian chapel at Exeter College.
 William Butterfield’s assertive Keble College is home to an intimate chapel, containing William Holman Hunt’s The Light of the World.